BadIdeaFactory/biffud.com/src/pages/tldr/4-bbc-accessible-narrative-text/post.md

 ## What we Learned

-We knew this was a difficult project from the start and that's what made it a Bad Idea (TM) but all told, we were very happy with the outcome.
-There was scope for more fine tuning, but we managed to demonstrate that we could make Narrative Text accessible and even provided tools to create that text.
+We knew this was a difficult project from the start and that's what made it a Bad Idea (TM), but all told we were very happy with the outcome.
+There was scope for more fine tuning, but we managed to demonstrate that we could make Narrative Text accessible and provided tools to do so.

 We learned that there are a number of screen-readers — their compatibility varying depending on operating system and browser.